 John Hyams went onto make the even more fascinating Universal Soldier: Day of Reckoning (2012), also featuring return performances from Jean-Claude Van Damme and Dolph Lundgren.

-Elsewhere, John Hyams has directed the action film Dragon Eyes (2012), the sports gambling film All Square (2018) and the survival thriller Alone (2020), plus created/produced and directed episodes of the zombie tv series Black Summer (2019- ).
+Elsewhere, John Hyams has directed the action film Dragon Eyes (2012), the sports gambling film All Square (2018), the survival thriller Alone (2020) and the Covid home invasion film Sick (2022), plus created/produced and directed episodes of the zombie tv series Black Summer (2019- ).